Windows XP and Vista: No Office 2013 for you

 Krans pointed that out as well.
 "A lot of upgrades will go straight from XP to Windows 8," he said, referring to the possibility of those users buying into Office 2013 once they've upgraded to the new OS.

-Microsoft has eased the pain of upgrading to Windows 8 by cutting the price, a deal good through the end of January 2013.
+Microsoft has eased the pain of upgrading to Windows 8 by cutting the price to just $39.99, a deal good through the end of January 2013.

-Krans had an explanation for Vista's absence from the Office 2013 list as well, saying that it was a sign that Microsoft recognised what users have known for years: the 2007 edition was a washout.
+Krans had an explanation for Vista's absence from the Office 2013 list as well, saying that it was a sign that Microsoft recognized what users have known for years: The 2007 edition was a washout.

 What's also notable about Windows XP's inability to run Office 2013 is that it ends the operating system's long run of supported suites.
 The aged operating system was able to handle four different editions: Office XP, which shipped in March 2001, Office 2003 (October 2003), Office 2007 (January 2007) and even Office 2010 (June 2010).